cloudposse/docs/content/tools/make/_index.md

 There are many built-in functions.
 A few of the most common uses are explained below.

 `$(call foobar,arg1,arg2)`
-This will call a macro called “
+This will call a macro called "foobar"

 `$(shell /bin/ls)`
 This will run the command “/bin/ls” and output the results.
 Results always have new-lines & carriage returns stripped off.
 There's no way around it.

 `$(eval FOO=bar)`

 This will evaluate the “`FOO=bar`” as “`make`” language formatted code.
-In this case, since “`FOO=bar`” is how a variable is defined, the result is that a variable named `FOO` gets set to bar in the global male namespace.
+In this case, since “`FOO=bar`” is how a variable is defined, the result is that a variable named `FOO` gets set to bar in the global make namespace.

 ## Macros